NOTE!! We meet on the 1st and 3rd Tuesday of the month only, even if the the month has five Tuesdays!

 In late 2023 we made bears from squares for the charity Crafting for Communities.
 After knitted squares had been done at home, we had a great morning’s teamwork – knitting, sewing up, stuffing, sewing faces and ‘clothes’!

 Another craft to try at home maybe?
 We were given a box of nail varnish and told to ‘do something crafty’ with it!

 We have represented the U3A at Saint Peter’s Church Christmas Tree Festival over the years.
 The felted crib figures were used twice and the decorated tree is now in use, demonstrating our talents (!) whilst trying to acknowledge the theme of the Festival.

 A Joint Charity project

 The group has been working on a project since March 2018.
 The charity Project Linus accepts and distributes quilts and blankets to children and young people who are ill, in hospital or in distress.
 Some of us have been working on small patchwork quilts, learning the art of cutting and stitching accurately and enjoying searching out odd bits of fabric to use.
 Others have revived their knitting skills, making cot sized blankets, joining squares and learning to knit round and round!
 A select few have been knitting tiny hats for premature babies or little triangles for Mums to share their scent with the premature baby.

 The project has been met with great enthusiasm and thanks go to all who have helped, donated or instructed!
-Thanks too to Heather Russell, a local Project Linus representative who came to our group on Tuesday May 8th 2018 to receive the quilts and blankets and tell us about the work of the charity.
+Thanks too to Heather Russell, a local Project Linus representative who came to our group in 2018 to receive the quilts and blankets and tell us about the work of the charity.